-- Currently, the Pfizer-BioNTech vaccine is the only COVID-19 vaccine approved by Health Canada for children aged 12 (or turning 12 in 2021) and up.
+- Currently, the Pfizer-BioNTech vaccine is the recommended COVID-19 vaccine for individuals 12 (or turning 12 in 2021) to 17.
 All vaccines for COVID-19 approved for use in Canada have been evaluated by Health Canada using rigorous standards.
 Health Canada will continue to monitor all vaccines to make sure they are safe and effective.

 - The effectiveness of the vaccine 14 days after the second dose is estimated to be over 90% for Pfizer-BioNTech.

 - It’s important that you get both doses of the vaccine for long-term protection against COVID-19.

 The Pfizer-BioNTech clinical trial studied 2,260 youth aged 12 to 15 years old in the United States.
 In the trial, there were 18 cases of COVID-19 in the group that did not get the vaccine (the “placebo” group) compared to zero cases in the vaccinated group.
 Based on these results, the vaccine was calculated to be 100% effective in the trial.

 COVID-19 vaccines are only provided if informed consent is received from the person to be vaccinated.
 This applies to those aged 12 to 17, and as long as you have the capacity to make this decision.
 This means that you understand: